true-while/Az204-demos/M02/Demo #1 Function/Demo.md

-# AZ-204 Demo: Creating an Azure Function
+# AZ-204 Demo: Provision an Azure Function

-### In the demo you will create new Azure function from portal and test it.
+In the demo new Azure Function will be provisioned and tested from portal.

-## Before delivery:

-- No requirements.

-## In class:
+## Demonstration:

 1. Create new Azure Function Application from Portal.
 Use Azure Market Place
 2. Add new **HttpTriggered** Azure Function.